 - Lovely greenhouse and garden

-Located in the main gay neighbourhood of Chelsea, metres from the popular Highline park, is this charming gay friendly bed and breakfast.
+Located in the main gay neighborhood of Chelsea, meters from the popular Highline park is this charming gay friendly bed and breakfast.

-Originally opened by a gay couple, the inn has since become popular with all travellers because of its great location and affordable rates.
+Originally opened by a gay couple, the inn has since become popular with all travelers because of its great location and affordable rates.

 It's still gay friendly, but not really gay exclusive anymore.

 The room rates are quite affordable by New York standards, and you can choose between standard rooms, singles, a suite, or an apartment.
 A free continental breakfast is served every day, which you can enjoy in the breakfast lounge, indoor greenhouse, or leafy backyard terrace garden (weather permitting).